 Life After Salve

 Careers in financial management offer exciting opportunities for advancement and professional growth.
-The minor in mathematical finance provides students with the discipline and skills required to obtain financial certifications that will enhance potential in a competitive market.
+Salve Regina's minor in mathematical finance provides students with the discipline and skills required to obtain financial certifications that will enhance potential in a competitive market.
 Students may choose from a vast number of career trajectories, including finance, banking, government, investment groups, risk management, real estate development and more.

 Possible careers include: Actuary, asset manager, financial analyst, investment analyst, marketing research, quantitative researcher, risk control manager or statistician.